darothen/xbpch/README.rst

 For nearly any application you might have in the geosciences, you can start using this powerful, free software stack *today* with minimal friction.
-However, one friction point for GEOS-Chem users is that it is difficult to work with legacy bpch-format diagnostics files. **xbpch** solves this problem by providing a convenient and performant way to read these files into a modern Python-based analysis or workflow.
+However, one friction point that has tripped up adoption by GEOS-Chem users is that it is difficult to work with legacy bpch-format diagnostics files. **xbpch** solves this problem by providing a convenient and performant way to read these files into a modern Python-based analysis or workflow.

 Furthermore, **xbpch** is 100% future-proof.
 In two years, when your GEOS-Chem simulations are writing NetCDF diagnostics, you won't need to change more than a